Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 				- Add membership sign in / sign up if not logged in
 				- Just event registration if already authenticated
 			- Member page with their events and information
+			- Page layout with either member name/avatar
 		- ### Stage 3: Polishing
 			- Translation to other languages
 			- Feature-parity with existing Strikingly site
+			- Integration with Hub Spot
 			- Other optional or additional features
 		- ### Stage 4: Maintenance and updates
 			- Nothing specific
 			-
 		-
-		- Page layout with either member name/avatar
-		- Port existing pages from Strikingly
-		- Setup site translation to other languages
-		- Integration with Hub Spot
 	- Here is a rough roadmap:
 		-
 		-